 - Lethal complications—Air embolism, blood-borne infections and potentially fatal sepsis stemming from incorrect technique of injections by untrained staff, use of unsterile or used needles, and use of counterfeit intravenous glutathione

-Fake treatment for a fake disease
+Fake treatment for a fake diagnosis

 In 2015, scientists listed glutathione among 30 “unorthodox” treatments marketed for Lyme disease but lacking scientific evidence for efficacy.